theradler/project0/README.md

 //alpacino.html//
 * Uses the same general structure as the robertdeniro page
 * Uses the bootstrap grid and column to add in and organize images

+//otherstuff.html//
+* pages that uses SCSS to satisfy requirements
+* Used nested  scss variables to format the thumbprints
+* used Sccss variable to change colors of font

+//stylesheet.css & style.css//
+* two stylesheets fro the project
+* Lots of different custimizations